yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 ## Adding attributes support to custom rules

-In order to attach rules to DTO properties or the entire DTO, the `Attribute` attribute must be added to the custom class.
+In order to attach rules to DTO properties or the whole DTO, the `Attribute` attribute must be added to the custom class.
 And in order for rules to be fetched from attributes, they must implement the `RuleInterface`.

 Example for `Composite`: